Duality between Lagrangian and Legendrian invariants: Legendrian (co)algebra

 where for any Reeb chord $c_0$ only finitely many $\Delta_i(c_0)$ are non-zero.
 The operations $\Delta_{i}(c_{0})$ are defined as follows.

 Consider moduli spaces of holomorphic disks with positive puncture at $c_{0}$, see Section \ref{sec:mdlispaces} for definitions and notation.
 More precisely, consider Reeb chords $c_i, \ldots, c_1$ such that $c_{0}c_{i}\dots c_{1}$ is a composable word and let $\mathbf{c}=c_{0}^{+}c_{i}^{-}\dots c_{1}^{-}$.
-Consider the disk $D_{i+1}$ with one distinguished positive puncture and $i$ negative punctures (across which the boundary numbering is constant in the terminology of Section \ref{sec:mdlispaces}).
+Consider the space of disks $D_{i+1}$ with one distinguished positive puncture and $i$ negative punctures (across which the boundary numbering is constant in the terminology of Section \ref{sec:mdlispaces}).
 Consider the moduli space $\mathcal{M}^{\sy}(\mathbf{c})$.
 Theorems \ref{thm:mdlitv} and \ref{thm:mdlicmpct} imply that this is a smooth orientable manifold with a natural compactification as a stratified space that carries a fundamental chain.
-It follows that, via the evaluation map at a point in the boundary arcs of $D_{i+1}$, $\mathcal{M}^{\sy}(\mathbf{c})$ parameterizes a chain of paths in the $i+1$-fold product $\Lambda^{\times(i+1)}$, which after adding reference paths to the base point becomes chain of based loops in $(\Omega_{p}\Lambda)^{\times (i+1)}$.
+It follows that, via the evaluation map at a point in the boundary arcs of $D_{i+1}$, $\mathcal{M}^{\sy}(\mathbf{c})$ parameterizes a chain of paths in the $(i+1)$-fold product $\Lambda^{\times(i+1)}$.
+We transform these chains of paths to chains of based loops as follows.
+Pick on each component $\Lambda_{v}$ reference arcs connecting all Reeb chord enpoints to the base point.
+Let $U_\nu$ be a disk which we can take as a neighborhood of these arcs.
+Then $(\Lambda_{v},\ast_{v})$, where $\ast_{v}$ is the base point is homotopy equivalent to $\Lambda_{v}/U_{v}$ and the moduli space naturally define chains of loops in the latter.
+In this way, the chains of paths become chains of based loops in $(\Omega_{p}\Lambda)^{\times (i+1)}$.
 We treat two cases separately.
 First, if all boundary components of $D_{i+1}$ map to components in $\Lambda^{-}$ then we let